analythium/tryr/README.md

 }
 ```

-Here are the responses from this `/test` endpoint:
+Here are the responses from this `/test` endpoint for various
+specification of the `x` parameter:

     # --- Request ---
     # curl -X POST "http://localhost:8000/test?x=0"